fuze-ac/api-specs/PUBLIC_API_SPEC.md

 The following external references inform best practices but do not override FUZE source-of-truth rules:

 - OpenAPI Specification guidance
-- current IETF draft guidance for the `Idempotency-Key` HTTP header
+- IETF guidance for the `Idempotency-Key` HTTP header
 - OWASP API Security Top 10 (2023)
 - Mermaid syntax guidance for flowchart, sequence diagrams, and ER diagrams